Theme Food III: Short-term fasting doesn’t hurt brain power

 Results showed no significant decline in cognitive ability after fasting for either 3 hours or 12 hours, suggesting that short-term fasting does not impair short-term cognitive function.
 The experiment also found little variation in how fasting affected individuals based on factors like body weight or race.

 Previous research has shown that longer periods of fasting or chronic food scarcity can negatively affect cognitive functions such as attention, memory, and problem-solving.
-The study’s findings challenge the assumption that short-term food deprivation leads to a noticeable drop in cognitive ability.

-The study contributes to ongoing research on intermittent fasting and its effects on both health and cognitive function.
+The study contributes to ongoing research on intermittent fasting and its effects on health and cognitive function.

 While short-term fasting has been linked to various health benefits, including weight loss and cholesterol reduction, this study provides evidence that it does not significantly impair cognitive ability in the short run.

-Given the growing popularity of intermittent fasting, especially for health or religious reasons, these findings suggest that fasting for up to 12 hours is unlikely to have a substantial cognitive cost.
+Given the growing popularity of intermittent fasting, especially for health or religious reasons, these findings suggest that fasting for up to 12 hours is unlikely to have a substantial immediate cognitive cost.

 About the scientific paper: